mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 At a wide area of the cliff, we paused for Pomri to take a break and change her carry.

-"The mountain was shorter a day ago," she said, as she laid Jesse down with the gentlest of movements.
+"The mountain was shorter a day ago," she said, as she laid Jathi down with the gentlest of movements.

 I was confused.
 "Shorter?
 How?"